Skip to content

 Why Comparing Antennas Is Like Comparing Apples and Oranges

 NEC (Numerical Electromagnetic Code) is a powerful tool for antenna modelling.
-Hams use it to simulate radiation patterns, input impedance, gain, and other characteristics of wire antennas.
-But it is crucial to understand what NEC is—and just as importantly, what it is not.
+Hams use it to simulate radiation patterns, input impedance, gain, current distribution, and other characteristics of wire antennas.
+But it is crucial to understand what NEC is — and just as importantly, what it is not.

 NEC is not a magic box that can simulate the entire messy reality of your installation.
-It is based on mathematical approximations (Method of Moments), idealisations, and simplifying assumptions.
-These work well in controlled scenarios, but quickly fall apart in real-world environments like boats, balconies, RVs, rooftops, or cluttered gardens.
+It is based on mathematical approximations, idealisations, and simplifying assumptions.
+These work well in controlled scenarios, but they quickly become fragile in real-world environments like boats, balconies, RVs, rooftops, attics, or cluttered gardens.

 NEC Is a Theoretical Tool